HCAWN/blender-default-for-stl/README.md

-# blender-default-for-stl
+# blender_default_for_mesh
-Open stl and obj files in Blender rather than 3D Viewer or Paint 3D
+Open stl, obj and dae files in Blender rather than 3D Viewer or Paint 3D

 ## What
 Do you open stl and obj files in Blender often?